Julie Clugage, Co-Founder and Executive Director

 Paul Campbell, Program Manager

 Paul is responsible for creating and directing Team4Tech projects overseas with our nonprofit partners, and also works to develop new corporate partnerships.
 Paul has built a career around international and experiential education, focusing on sustainability programming for students as the Program Director at Net Impact, and supporting the missions of environmental and community development NGOs while at GVI.
 He has extensive experience in program development and administration, having worked for over 10 years creating and directing a variety of international volunteer, cultural, and academic programs around the world.
 In addition, Paul has worked at Resources for the Future, doing environmental economics research, and the Mesoamerican Barrier Reef Project, doing conservation field studies.
 Paul has a degree in Spanish and Sociology from Vanderbilt University and a Masters degree in International Relations from the Fletcher School of Law and Diplomacy at Tufts University.
 He is an avid scuba diver and cyclist, and a talentless but enthusiastic surfer.

 Steve Poehlman, Technical Program Manager

 Steve is responsible for leading and consulting on the technical infrastructure and implementation of Team4Tech projects.
 Steve brings his experience of over 27 years as a microprocessor design engineer at Intel.
 During his time at Intel, Steve was a technical lead for several teams in both the design and manufacturing aspects.
 He volunteers locally in Fort Collins schools on math and engineering subjects, Boy Scouts and Creator Hub.
-Steve used his technical skills to serve as a trainer/planner for Intel Education Service Corps' projects in Tanzania and Kenya.
-Steve also held this role on a project with Team4Tech in Cape Town, South Africa.
+Steve used his technical skills to serve as a trainer/planner for Intel Education Service Corps' projects in Tanzania and Kenya, and Team4Tech projects in South Africa, India and Cambodia.